 There are individual findings for each individual allegation.

 All records generated in relation to an investigator conducting an inquiry, inclusive of emails, reports, transcripts and images.

-The Office of Safeguarding holds electronic investigation records in a secure management system.
+The Office of Safeguarding holds electronic investigation records in a secure management system in perpetuity.

 Investigation records are held separately from other diocesan records.